-■ Condition-The Financial and Program Cost Accounting and Reporting for Florida Schools (the Red Book), incorporated by reference in rule 6A-1.001, Florida Administrative Code, pursuant to the requirement of Sections 1010.01, 1010.20, and 1011.07, Florida Statutes, requires that collections made outside of the school office must be turned in to the school office no later than the next business day, and deposited within five working days.
-The District policy related to receipts allows teachers one working day to submit collections to the bookkeeper, and requires deposit within three working days of receipt by the bookkeeper.
-Additionally, all cash received for individual amounts in excess of \$5.00 should be documented on pre-numbered receipts, all receipts regardless of amount should be accumulated on an adequately detailed report of monies collected, receipts should be posted against the appropriate funding source when journalized, and supporting documentation should be maintained for all receipted transactions.
+Condition-The Financial and Program Cost Accounting and Reporting for Florida Schools (the Red Book), incorporated by reference in rule 6A-1.001, Florida Administrative Code, pursuant to the requirement of Sections 1010.01, 1010.20, and 1011.07, Florida Statutes, requires that collections made outside of the school office must be turned in to the school office no later than the next business day, and deposited within five working days.
+The District policy related to receipts allows teachers one working day to submit collections to the bookkeeper and requires deposit within three working days of receipt by the bookkeeper.
+Additionally, all cash received for individual amounts in excess of \$5.00 should be documented on pre-numbered, sequential receipts, all receipts regardless of amount should be accumulated on an adequately detailed report of monies collected which agrees to the total amount deposited, and supporting documentation should be maintained for all receipted transactions.
 Receipts related to fundraisers should be accompanied by a pre-approved fundraising form, pursuant to a sufficiently detailed budget for the fundraiser proceeds.

-During our audit, we noted several instances where receipted monies were held by a teacher for more than one working days and/or not deposited by the bookkeeper within three working days, collection date was not evident in supporting documentation, supporting documentation was incomplete or missing, reports of monies collected were not prepared and/or maintained, fundraiser approval forms and related budgets were not prepared prior to the event start date or were not prepared at all, fundraiser proceeds were collected outside of pre-approved fundraiser dates, and/or receipted funds were posted to an inappropriate general ledger account based on the nature of the receipt(s).
+During our audit, we noted several instances where receipted monies were held by a teacher for more than one working days and/or not deposited by the bookkeeper within three working days, collection date was not evident in supporting documentation, supporting documentation was incomplete or missing, receipts and/or reports of monies collected were undated or incorrectly dated, unexplained gaps existed in pre-numbered receipts, fundraiser approval forms and related budgets were not prepared prior to the event, deposit totals did not agree to the related report of monies collected, and/or inventory control logs and/or register tapes were not maintained for concessions sales.

-■ Effect-Consistent application of policies and procedures related to receipted funds helps to ensure that all funds collected are remitted and deposited timely, the risk of theft is minimized, the audit trail is maintained, funds are applied to the appropriate recipient class or function, and fundraisers are managed properly to ensure adequate oversight over related cash collected.
+Effect-Consistent application of policies and procedures related to receipted funds helps to ensure that all funds collected are remitted and deposited timely, the risk of theft of cash and/or inventory (resale fundraisers/concessions) is minimized, the audit trail is maintained, and fundraisers are managed properly to ensure adequate oversight over related cash collected.

-- Recommendation-To be in compliance with the District's internal accounts manual, we recommend the following: - Monies collected should always be remitted to the bookkeeper no later than the next school day, and all funds collected by the bookkeeper should be deposited within three school days of receipt.
-Additionally, a deposit should be made on the last day of each week so that cash is not kept in the schools over the weekend where possible, and a deposit should be made on the last day of each month to facilitate the closing of that month's books. - Each school should retain all applicable supporting documentation for cash receipts and such documentation should be filed in a manner that makes it easily accessible.
-Documentation should include evidence of appropriate journalization of the transaction. - Fundraiser approval forms should be completed and should show evidence of event approval prior to the date of the event for any fundraising event to be engaged in for the benefit of a school program or the general student population. - Receipts and Reports of Monies Collected (ROMCs) should be reviewed prior to completion of deposit for completeness and accuracy.
-Pre-numbered receipts should be utilized in order for any individual cash receipt in excess of \$5.00, with the reason for any gaps documented.
+Recommendation-To be in compliance with the District's Internal Accounts manual, we recommend the following:

+Monies collected should always be remitted to the bookkeeper no later than the next school day, and all funds collected by the bookkeeper should be deposited within three school days of receipt.
+Additionally, a deposit should be made on the last day of each week so that cash is not kept in the schools over the weekend where possible, and a deposit should be made on the last day of each month to facilitate the closing of that month's books.

+- Each school should retain all applicable supporting documentation for cash receipts and such documentation should be filed in a manner that makes it easily accessible. - Fundraiser approval forms should be completed and should show evidence of event approval prior to the date of the event for any fundraising event to be engaged in for the benefit of a school program or the general student population. - Receipts and Reports of Monies Collected (ROMCs) should be reviewed prior to completion of deposit for completeness and accuracy.
+Pre-numbered receipts should be utilized in order for any individual cash receipt in excess of \$5.00, with the reason for any gaps documented. - Inventory logs and/or register tapes should be maintained for any resale-type items (fundraisers, concessions sales, etc.).

-21-05 - Internal Accounts - Ticketed Events
+22-05 - Internal Accounts - Ticketed Events